umaraziz0/Simple-Parking-System-API/README.md

 # Simple Parking System API

-A REST API for a simple parking system.
+A REST API for a simple parking system built using Laravel.

 ### Installation